Glaser Dirks

 Background

-Since that time I have made over 200 flights in this ship, flown in contests (want to do more), traveled with it to Knauff's Ridge Soaring Glider port and captured my silver badge (IGC log files can be found here).
+Since that time I have made over 300 flights in this ship, flown in contests, traveled with it to Knauff's Ridge Soaring Glider port and two cross country camps in Nephi, Utah, and also captured both my silver (#6628) and gold (#2681) badges in this ship - my IGC log files can be found here.

 Includes: Dick Johnson's DG-101 Technical Review